xxxx81/ddos-drop.sh/README.md

 Installation:
 - save the script
 - transfer it with scp or a Windows replacement to /etc/config/ddos-drop.sh
-- edit the /etc/config firewall with nano or vim and add there:
+- edit the /etc/config/firewall with nano or vim and add there:

 config include